jefflam/rewardify_api/user.md

 # User Model

-This is the model for normal users or participants of contests on Rewardify.
+This is the model for normal/business users or participants/creators of contests on Rewardify.
+Account type is demarcated by business attribute, which is a boolean.

 ---